lundegaard/react-mapy-cz/README.md

 npm install react-mapy-cz
 ```

+And look at our [Docs](https://lundegaard.github.io/react-mapy-cz/), right to [Getting started](https://lundegaard.github.io/react-mapy-cz/docs/getting-started), or check our [examples](https://lundegaard.github.io/react-mapy-cz/docs/Examples/01-static-map-with-one-marker) for most common use cases.

 ## Contribution

-We are open to any ideas and suggestions!
+We are open to ideas and suggestions!
 Feel free to make PR!

 See
 [contribution guide](https://github.com/lundegaard/react-mapy-cz/blob/main/CONTRIBUTING.md)